thoun/tickettoride/README.md

 # How to start PHP unit test
 go on tests dir and start execute file, for example `php ./tickettoride.game.test-longest-path.php` / `php ./tickettoride.game.test-destination-completed.php`

+# About other maps
+Some code is already prepared in case of new maps. search "TODO MAPS" to activate them if you duplicate this project to create a new map